 Day 1 of mediation lasted 15 hours, and Day 2 was almost 12.
 In that time, PPS improved its cost-of-living wage increase offer, but also spent time introducing what PAT President Gwen Sullivan called “frivolous” proposals, like wording changes.
 For example, where the contract gives the union the right to post materials in the workplace, PPS wants to change “teacher bulletin board” to “designated bulletin board.”

 Teachers aren’t going to go on strike over what to call a bulletin board, but they may strike if the district moves to unilaterally impose its overall offer.
 In particular, teachers object to a PPS proposal to eliminate a contract clause that limits work load and class size.
 Since bargaining began in April, teachers have pushed the district to address overcrowded classes, but the district said legally it doesn’t have to discuss that, and therefore it won’t.
+Some schools have even opted to use a cloud-based solution to easily manage the school daily administrative tasks.
+Even if this doesn’t solve the issue of crowded classrooms, at least this is one less thing to worry about.
 In mediation, the district offered a new plan: It still wants to eliminate the limit on workload, but it proposes to form a committee with representatives of both sides to develop a definition of workload — a “collaborative workgroup” that “would examine all of the elements of workload including class size to make proposals that would best meet student needs.”

 As they continue this aggressive stance, it only unites us.” — Portland Association of Teachers President Gwen Sullivan.